sdathey/Azure-SOC/README.md

 | SecurityIncident         | 330
 | AzureNetworkAnalytics_CL | 1478

-The number of alerts were staggering!!!
+The number of alerts was staggering!!!
 Over 150000 alerts were created in 24 hours.
-I believe the naming (Rayda Estate) made attackers thought it was a real domain.
+I believe the naming (Rayda Estate) made attackers think it was a real domain.

 ## Tools And Technologies Used To Harden The environments
-- Microsoft Cloud security Benchmark
+- Microsoft Cloud Security Benchmark
 - Microsoft Defender For Cloud
 - NIST SP 800-53 R4
+- NIST SP 800-61 R2
 - Azure CIS 1.4.0
 - PCI DSS 4
 - Network Security Group (NSG)